publiccodenet/about/activities/codebase-stewardship/explaining-stewardship/codebase-community.md

 ## Points to get across

-* help people work together on the codebase [and the components based on it?!]
+* help people work together on the codebase
 * can include digital, telepresence and in person means
 * can include any contribution to the codebase, including code, documentation and tests
 * can include support in coordinating the financing, technical architecture and governance of the codebase